-Registration: Registration required at presentation space has limited seating.
-Please reserve as many workshops as desired at the event only.
-First come, first serve.
+Registration: Registration is not required.
+The space has limited seating so it is first come, first serve.
 There is no fee for workshops.

-Location: The Main Stage in Spirit Hall adjacent to the main festival floor.
+Location: The Main Stage in Spirit Hall, up the stairs and behind the curtain.

 The Health Benefits of Fermented Foods with Jennet Mammedova, Prescription Foods

 Jenneta Mammedova hails from Krasnovodsk, Turkmenistan where natural foods, herbal remedies and fermentation are simply a part of everyday life, not a counter-cultural food movement.
 Jenneta’s passion for health and nutrition topics are only eclipsed by her desire to educate others on these topics.

 With years of experience studying, creating and experimenting with healing foods, her knowledge base is broad, however she specializes in examining gut health and children’s diet.

 Jenneta lives on Pittsburgh’s northside with her husband, son and daughter – 3 very patient guinea pigs for her culinary experiments.